 Threat of Platform-Owner Entry and Complementor Responses: Evidence from the Mobile App Market

 This paper studies the impact of platform-owner entry threat on complementors in platform-based markets.
-We examine how app developers on the Android mobile platform adjust their innovation efforts (rate and direction) and value capture strategies in response to Google’s entry threat and actual entry into their markets.
+We examine how app developers on the Android mobile platform adjust innovation efforts (rate and direction) and value-capture strategies in response to Google’s entry threat into their markets.
 We find that, after Google’s entry threat increases, affected developers reduce innovation and raise the prices for the affected apps.
-Once Google enters, the developers reduce innovation and increase prices further.
-However, app developer’s incentives to innovate are not completely suppressed; rather, they shift innovation to unaffected and new apps.
-Given many apps already offering similar features, Google’s entry may reduce such social inefficiency.
+However, their incentives to innovate are not completely suppressed; rather, they shift innovation to unaffected and new apps.
+Given that many apps already offer similar features, Google’s entry threat may thus reduce such social inefficiency.
 We discuss the implications of these results for platform owners, complementors, and policy makers.

 Keywords: Platform-owner Entry, Entry Threat, Innovation, Complementors, Mobile App Industry